How trying to learn vim motions pushed me into the linux world

 It was Arch Linux.

-I didn’t use the archinstall script.
+I didn’t use the archinstall script because i love pain.
 I installed it from scratch.

 Yeah, I was that guy.

-Started with KDE (because it looked shiny), then switched to GNOME (which, let’s be honest, is just Apple on Linux).
+Started with KDE (because it was safe), then switched to GNOME (which, let’s be honest, is just Apple on Linux).

 I really wanted to try out a WM so I installed Hyprland.